ErikEJ/erikej.github.io/_drafts/2021-12-01-ef6-sqlserver-cache-pollution.md

     WHERE ([Extent1].[CustomerID] IN (N'ALFKI', N'BERGS', N'VAFFE')) AND ([Extent1].[CustomerID] IS NOT NULL)
 ```

-The second query generates the following, properly parameterized SQL:
+The second query generates the following, properly parameterized SQL.
+(If someone can come up with a more elegant approach to calling the String_split function, please come forward!)

 ```sql
 SELECT